 The K380 connects via Bluetooth, and though it doesn't recharge itself and requires two AAA batteries, it has an outstanding battery life of two years — yes, you read that correctly!
 Once you pop in two good AAA batteries, the K380 will last you around two years on just those two batteries.
 It can connect with up to three devices, and switching between them is super easy.
 And the keyboard can detect when it's not being used so it automatically goes to standby mode, or you can turn it off completely with the power button.

 And while most low profile, laptop-style keys are flat, the K380 keys are circular with a slight groove in them.
 This makes it super comfortable to type on and fairly ergonomic for your fingers.
+It also comes in a nice handful of colors and designs, so you can pick whichever one suits your setup the best.

 The best customizable or prebuilt mechanical